mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 ### Check for the correct neighbourhood to each venue and correct if necessary

-  The geopandas dataframe has a method to check if a geo-coordinate is with in the boundaries<br>
-  of an area, in this case neighbourhood boundaries.
-The df_toronto_nbh dataframe has a column<br>
-  with these boundaries and can be used to verify the venues geo-location.
+  The geopandas dataframe has a method to check if a geo-coordinate is with in the boundaries of an area, in this case neighbourhood boundaries.
+The df_toronto_nbh dataframe has a column with these boundaries and can be used to verify the venues geo-location.